Need to talk? Call 1800 882 436.

 Your baby’s hips should develop normally after treatment.
 Your doctor will monitor your child for rare problems such as arthritis.

-• breastfeed your baby in a harness
+• breastfeed your baby in a brace

 • wrap your baby so that their legs are able to bend at the hips

-• position your baby in the harness
+• position your baby in the brace

 • change your baby’s nappy